Dantzig–Wolfe decomposition: Explanation using column generation

+It can be visualized as follows.

+Exploiting special structure

+The main use case for the Dantzig–Wolfe decomposition is when the constraint matrix of the linear program has the following 'almost diagonal' structure visualized below.

+Here, the set of constraints D is usually be identified as "connecting", "coupling", or "complicating" constraints.
+Meanwhile each constraint block $F_i$ is going to be reformulated using the Dantig-Wolfe method.
+This leads to one sub-problem for each block $F_i$.

+The two main reasons why the Dantzig-Wolfe method works especially well in this case are the following.
+First, each block $F_i$ only applies to a subset of the variables.
+This means the corresponding sub-problem will be a lot smaller than the original problem (less constraints and less variables) which means it can be solved faster.
+Second, although the sub-problem can always be solved independently, in the case of a diagonal structure the sub-problems are usually less linked.
+Indeed, suppose that $F_1$ and $F_2$ share a variable $x_1$, then they have to 'agree' on the value of $x_1$.
+This means every time the $F_1$ sub-problem proposes a new point with a different value for $x_1$, the $F_2$ sub-problem also has to generate a new point with an agreeing value for $x_1$.
+This slows down the overall process.

 Implementation

 There are examples of the implementation of Dantzig–Wolfe decomposition available in the closed source AMPL and GAMS mathematical modeling software.
 There are general, parallel, and fast implementations available as open-source software, including some provided by JuMP and the GNU Linear Programming Kit.

 The algorithm can be implemented such that the subproblems are solved in parallel, since their solutions are completely independent.
 When this is the case, there are options for the master program as to how the columns should be integrated into the master.
 The master may wait until each subproblem has completed and then incorporate all columns that improve the objective or it may choose a smaller subset of those columns.
 Another option is that the master may take only the first available column and then stop and restart all of the subproblems with new objectives based upon the incorporation of the newest column.

 Another design choice for implementation involves columns that exit the basis at each iteration of the algorithm.
 Those columns may be retained, immediately discarded, or discarded via some policy after future iterations (for example, remove all non-basic columns every 10 iterations).